shisiajoy/shisiajoy/README.md

 ## Hi there 👋

+ A passionate data scientist with a background in health records and information management.
+Currently focused on leveraging machine learning and data analysis to tackle real-world problems, particularly in the healthcare sector.
 <!--
 **Shisiajoy/shisiajoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.